KoldBrewEd/appsync-broadcaster-sar/README.md

     amplify init
     ```

+3. Execute

+    ```amplify add hosting```

-3. Execute `amplify add hosting` from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).
+from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).
+More info on https://aws-amplify.github.io/docs/cli/hosting?sdk=js.

 4. Build, deploy, upload and publish the application with a single command: